-Adjust the basic position of the hand brake lever to your hand size by turning adjusting wheel .
+- Push the hand brake lever forward. - Adjust the basic position of the hand brake lever to your hand size by turning adjusting screw 1.

 Turn the adjusting screw clockwise to increase the distance between the hand brake lever and the handlebar.